elizabeth-poggie/elizabeth-poggie/_content/notes/08-user-interfaces.md

 }

 .noRing {
-  border: 3px black solid; /* this is a bad move if we ever decide to change the body color, however in the interest of time leaving it like this for now lol */
+  border: 3px black solid; /* this is a bad move, how would you fix it?*/ }
-}
 ```

 Let's chain noRing to be made up as the same properties as ring, since our new class is just a new variant extending this class.
-As a hacky solution for now, noRing will have a border of 3px.
+As a hacky solution for now, noRing will have a border of `3px`.

 ## Step 11 - Updating our script